Losing dimensions: Geometric memorization in generative diffusion: Results

-Remember that we see a gap in the sorted spectrum if there is a large difference between two consecutive sorted singular values $s_k$ and $s_{k+1}$.
-This gap can disappear if I) $\phi(t, \vect{e}_k\cdot\sqrt{t})$ is larger than $\phi(t, \vect{e}_{k+1}\cdot\sqrt{t})$, or II) if the contribution of these variance terms make the contribution of the expected value negligible.
-Case I) is directional, as it depends on the direction of perturbations $\vect{e}_k$ and $\vect{e}_{k+1}$ and it leads to the selective suppression of a particular subspace.
-On the other hand, case II) is non-directional: it induces a synchronous suppression of all gaps and leads to complete memorization.
-The phenomenon of selective memorization is visualized in Fig.~\ref{fig:memorization2} for a two-dimensional distribution.
-For linear Gaussian, the closing times are determined by the critical time $t_c^{-1}(\vect{x})$, which itself depends on the constant term $r_{4,\sigma}=d^{-1}\sum_{i=1}^d \sigma_i^4$ and on the ``directional'' term $\omega^2(\vect{x})=d^{-1}\sum_{i=1}^d x_i^2 \sigma_i^2$.
+The first case is the one of our interest.
+For linear Gaussian data, the closing times are determined by the critical time $t_c^{-1}(\vect{x})$, which itself depends on the constant term $r_{4,\sigma}=d^{-1}\sum_{i=1}^d \sigma_i^4$ and on the \emph{directional} term $\omega^2(\vect{x})=d^{-1}\sum_{i=1}^d x_i^2 \sigma_i^2$.
 This latter term is proportional to the variance along the subspace spanned by $\vect{x}$ and plays a crucial role in determining the differential disappearance of different subspaces at different times.
 Perhaps counter-intuitively, the subspace spanned by $\vect{e}_k$ is more vulnerable to memorization when $\omega^2(\vect{e}_k)$ is large.
 Therefore, subspaces that are more prominent in the distribution of the data and that emerge earlier during the diffusion process are also more vulnerable to memorization in the later stages of diffusion.
-This correspond to the form of feature memorization suggested in \citep{ross2024geometric}.
+This correspond to the form of feature memorization suggested in \cite{ross2025geometric}.